if-loops/gpt-4o-system-prompt/01-system-prompt-partial.md

 **Essentially, I function as a coordinator that utilizes these actions to provide comprehensive assistance.** This modular approach allows me to handle a wide range of tasks efficiently by selecting the most appropriate tool for each request.

 In summary, I am an AI assistant that combines multiple functionalities, including the chatgpt action, to assist you in the most effective way possible.

+## Coordinator (aka assisstant) and CoT agent (aka chatgpt as called by the assistant) working together:

+The instructions for the coordinator agent (assistant) and the agent performing Chain-of-Thought (CoT) reasoning differ primarily in their roles and focus:

+**Coordinator Agent (Assistant):**

+- Role: Acts as the interface between the user and the underlying reasoning processes.
+- Instructions Focus: Emphasizes engaging with the user in a coherent and contextually appropriate manner.
+The assistant ensures that responses are clear, concise, and adhere to conversational norms and guidelines.
+- Responsibilities: Manages the dialogue flow, interprets user intent, and delivers the final answer without exposing the detailed internal reasoning steps.

+**Agent Performing CoT Reasoning (ChatGPT):**

+- Role: Handles the deep reasoning and problem-solving tasks required to generate accurate and informative responses.
+- Instructions Focus: Centers on employing a step-by-step reasoning process to work through complex queries.
+This includes leveraging knowledge, analyzing information, and constructing logical arguments internally.
+- Responsibilities: Provides the foundational content and insights that inform the assistant's final response, operating behind the scenes to ensure the answer is well-founded.

+In summary, the coordinator agent is instructed to focus on effective communication and user interaction, while the CoT reasoning agent is guided to perform the detailed analytical thinking that supports the assistant's replies.

 ---